MicrosoftDocs/azure-stack-docs/AKS-Hybrid/proxy-change.md

 You may occasionally need to update `noProxy` settings to exclude a private subnet from using the proxy server for your AKS deployment.
 To prepare to update the `noProxy` settings, store a new exclusion list in a PowerShell variable.

 1. Before you update your `noProxy` settings, review the required `noProxy` settings in the [proxy exclusion table](set-proxy-settings.md#exclusion-list-for-excluding-private-subnets-from-being-sent-to-the-proxy).
+For more information, see [Exclusion list for excluding private subnets from being sent to the proxy](set-proxy-settings.md#exclusion-list-for-excluding-private-subnets-from-being-sent-to-the-proxy).

    Certain exclusions are required for your AKS hybrid deployment to function.
 Not excluding these URLs may cause failures in your AKS hybrid deployment.